shbzkhan/clipzy/README.md

 - Video Transcoding
 - Adaptive Bitrate Streaming
 - Advanced Recommendation System

-# Contributing

-Contributions are welcome!

-If you would like to contribute:

-1. Fork the repository.
-2. Create a new feature branch.
-3. Make your changes.
-4. Commit your changes.
-5. Push the branch.
-6. Open a Pull Request.

 # License

 This project is licensed under the **ISC License**.